Dr. Diana Boyer

 Or drop by my office in Sims 212 B

-Boyer, Diana L. and Miller, Charles E., in press, An aligned hypothesis on the feeding habits of Triarthrus beckii inferred from trace fossils preserved in the Utica Shale: Lethaia, DOI: 10.1111/let.12177.
+Boyer, Diana L. and Miller, Charles E., 2017, An aligned hypothesis on the feeding habits of Triarthrus beckii inferred from trace fossils preserved in the Utica Shale: Lethaia, DOI: 10.1111/let.12177.

 Haddad, Emily, Tuite, Michael L., Martinez, Aaron M., Williford, Kenneth, Boyer, Diana L., Droser, Mary L., and Gordon D. Love, 2016, Lipid biomarker stratigraphic records through the Late Devonian Frasnian/Famennian boundary: Comparison of high- and low-latitude epicontintental marine settings: Organic Geochemistry, 98, p 38-53.